harrycha/Apps-Script-Firewall-IP-Translation/README.md

 # How to use:

-Past the JavaScript code on the sheet you'd like to create the database on.
+Paste the JavaScript code on the sheet you'd like to create the database.

 Change any variables to fit your top level folder.

 Create a trigger for an automated execution and enjoy!